gvwilson/thirdbit/src/fiction/cloudherd/index.md

 well,
-if Loghan sent soldiers then Chaghan would too, and that would be the end of the fragile unwritten bargain that kept the Ninety Kingdoms out of the mountains.
+if Loghan sent soldiers then Chaghan would too, and that would be the end of the fragile unwritten bargain that kept the Regimental Kingdoms out of the mountains.

 "So what do think we should do?"
 Grappa Gas challenged.